Answers/How do I get form data into my own database?

 For high volume: webhooks are better because you get each submission as it happens.
 Polling with a 1-minute interval means up to 60 seconds of delay.

 The submissions also stay in Sutrena.
 You do not have to choose.
-Use your database for your app logic and Sutrena's dashboard for quick analytics.
+Use your database for your app logic and Sutrena for data collection and webhooks.